 If you’re struggling to repay your student loans, you’re not alone.
-The changing economy and the COVID-19 pandemic have made this a particularly difficult time for people from all walks of life.
+The changing economy has made this a particularly difficult time for people from all walks of life.
 As you explore your options, you may wonder whether you can use a personal loan to pay off your student loans.
 The short answer is yes, but before deciding whether it’s the right move for you, consider other options and details so you can make an informed decision for your unique situation.

 Paying Back Student Loans